This recipe for rajma, an Indian kidney bean curry, is a family favorite. And it is so easy to make in an instant pot!

 This always seems to be a controversial topic.
-I know a lot of people feel pretty strongly over whether or not to soak legumes but I think many Indian families soak beans/legumes prior to cooking.
-That’s what I do because that’s what my mom taught me and that’s what my grandmother taught her.
-I personally feel like it makes it easier to digest.
-You decide what is best for you but please know that if you’re not using pre-soaked beans then you will need to cook the kidney beans for longer than the time listed in my recipe if you use unsoaked beans.
+I know many people feel pretty strongly over whether or not to soak legumes, but I think many Indian families soak beans/legumes before cooking.
+I partially do it out of habit (it’s what my mom taught me and what my grandmother taught her) and because I think it makes the beans easier to digest.
+You decide what is best for you, but please know that you will need to cook the kidney beans for longer than the time listed in my recipe if you use unsoaked beans.
 My method results in perfectly soft and tender kidney beans.

 In addition to increasing the cook time – another thing to keep in mind if you decide not to soak the beans is that you’ll likely have to add more water to the recipe as soaked kidney beans absorb water.
 If you decide to use unsoaked kidney beans, then let us know how it goes.

 One last thing about kidney beans – they contain a high level of a toxin called phytohaemagglutinin (yeah, that’s a mouthful) – this lectin is destroyed if you cook the beans long enough.
 Eating kidney beans that aren’t properly cooked can cause some pretty bad stomach/GI issues – another reason to either soak the rajma or cook them longer.

 If you love this Punjabi dish, then chances are you’ll love my recipe for Punjabi chole too, so give that a try next!